-Canadian travellers visiting Poland in the near future will have to take an additional step before they can travel securely to the country.
-Following an agreement between a number of European nations and the signing of collective legislation designed to improve the security of the region, the new European Travel Information and Authorization System (ETIAS) will soon be rolled out.
+Canadian travellers visiting Poland in the near future will have to take an additional step before they can visit the country.
+Following an agreement between a number of European nations and the signing of collective legislation designed to improve the security of the region, the new European Travel Information and Authorisation System (ETIAS) will soon be rolled out.

-The ETIAS visa waiver is one such measure introduced to enhance the security of the region by pre-screening individuals before they arrive in Europe.
-Starting in 2021, all visitors to the EU Schengen states will need to apply for and obtain an ETIAS visa waiver in order to travel to and around the Schengen area.
+ETIAS is not a visa, it is a visa waiver programme similar to those already in place in countries including the US and Canada.
+ETIAS is being introduced to enhance the security of the region by pre-screening individuals before they arrive in Europe.
+Starting in 2022, all visa-exempt visitors to the EU Schengen states will need to apply for and obtain a travel authorisation.

 Applying for the ETIAS visa waiver to visit Poland